I2PM/alps.java.api/README.md

 The library currently supports the [Standard PASS](https://github.com/I2PM/Standard-PASS-Ontology) as well as the Abstract Layered PASS created by Matthes Elstermann.
 For more information have a look at the [wiki pages](https://github.com/sanjasm/alps.java.api/wiki) or at the JavaDoc inside the classes.

-//add where to get the library and which Frameworks it supports
+The JavaDoc of this project is hosted on dochoster.
+[Click here](https://docshoster.org/p/i2pm/alps.java.api/latest/introduction.html) to get to the JavaDoc

 # Supported Functionality
 - Subject oriented in-memory modeling in Java